Tag: Kate Hollern

 The below Parliamentary question was asked by Kate Hollern on 2016-02-10.

-To ask the Secretary of State for Defence, what percentage optimism bias his Department applied to the Successor Trident programme.
+To ask the Secretary of State for Defence, what project type his Department categorised the Successor Trident programme as for optimism bias purposes.

 Mr Philip Dunne